top of page

 Moving forward, our Board of Trustees has decided to shift our focus away from traditional conservation grant making and towards creative climate solutions that yield multiple co-benefits.
 We have committed half of our annual grant budget to support work which mitigates climate change.
 With the help of key partners, we are developing our climate grant program to identify opportunities where our contributions can be effective and impactful within the larger, global effort to end the climate crisis and to seek out collective efforts that unlock the potential of solutions with great promise but limited access to conventional financing.

-While our proactive approach to climate grantmaking will evolve over time, the Foundation is currently committed to multi-year grants for three large-scale strategic funder collaboratives focused on methane reduction, tropical forests and clean energy.
+While our proactive approach to climate grantmaking will evolve over time, the Foundation is currently committed to multi-year grants for three large-scale strategic funder collaboratives focused on reducing methane emissions, reversing tropical deforestation and the transition to clean energy.
 As a result, we will not accept any unsolicited grant applications for the environment in the foreseeable future.

 bottom of page